Shia Islam in Saudi Arabia: Restrictions and persecutions

-Saudi Arabia is a glaring example of religious apartheid.
-The religious institutions from government clerics to judges, to religious curriculums, and all religious instructions in media are restricted to the Wahhabi understanding of Islam, adhered to by less than 40% of the population.
-The Saudi government communized Islam, through its monopoly of both religious thoughts and practice.
-Wahhabi Islam is imposed and enforced on all Saudis regardless of their religious orientations.
-The Wahhabi sect does not tolerate other religious or ideological beliefs, Muslim or not.
-Religious symbols by Muslims, Christians, Jewish and other believers are all banned.
-The Saudi embassy in Washington is a living example of religious apartheid.
-In its 50 years, there has not been a single non-Sunni Muslim diplomat in the embassy.
-The branch of Imam Mohamed Bin Saud University in Fairfax, Virginia instructs its students that Shia Islam is a Jewish conspiracy.

 In November 2014 at al-Dalwah village in the eastern province of al-Ahsa, three unknown masked gunmen opened fire at a Husseiniya, or Shi'ite religious center, killing eight and injuring a dozens.

 While Saudi citizen circles blamed the Khawarij for the attack, claiming they wanted to start a civil war, a handful of articles in the Saudi press argued that the attack "had not come out of nowhere", that there was anti-Shi'ite incitement in the kingdom on the part of "the religious establishment, preachers, and even university lecturers – and that it was on the rise".
 The Saudi government/religious establishment, as well as the National media did not comment on the attack.

 In January 2016, Saudi Arabia executed the prominent Shiite cleric Sheikh Nimr, who had called for pro-democracy demonstrations, along with forty-seven other sentenced by the Specialized Criminal Court on terrorism charges.